JMTM7/weathersnap2.0/README.md

 - Displays current weather conditions for six cities: London, Toronto, Singapore, Madrid, Tokyo and Berlin.

 - Displays the forecasts from 3 hours up to a maximum of 12 hours.

+- Section Discover: displays city thumbnails with pagination and redirects you to the weather forecast for the selected city.

 - Contact Form with the following fields: Name, Date of Birth, City, Email, and Phone Number.